Melisses

-Melisses (Greek; Μέλισσες, stylized as "ΜΕΛΙSSES") are Christos Mastoras (vocals), Costas Mavrogennis (bass) and Thanos Laitsas (guitar).
-They are one of the most successful bands in Greek discography and since 2014 they belong to the roster of Panik Records.
+Melisses (Greek; Μέλισσες, stylized as "ΜΕΛΙSSES") are a Greek band consisting of Christos Mastoras (vocals), Costas Mavrogennis (bass), and Thanos Laitsas (guitar).
+Since 2014, they have been signed to Panik Records.

-Their career started in 2008 and since then they have been one of the most successful bands in Greece, making and breaking records.
-Indicatively, they have 1 gold record and 12 triple platinum, platinum and gold digital singles, 10 of their songs have entered the top 10 of the radio chart and 5 of their singles have remained in no1 of airplay for more than 70 weeks.
-At the same time, they count more than 450 million YouTube views and 60 million Spotify streams, they have made over 1,300 live shows and they have appeared in the most important theaters throughout Greece.
-Also they have won 21 Mad VMA music awards, of which 9 times this for Best Band and they have collaborated with more than 30 artists from all music genres.
+Their career started in 2008.
+They have 16 diamond, platinum, and gold digital singles and one gold album.
+12 of their songs have entered the top 10 of the radio chart and 5 of their singles have remained in no1 of airplay for more than 70 weeks.
+They have won 23 MAD VMA music awards, ten of which were for Best Band.

 History

 The band was created in May 2008, with Christos Mastoras on vocals, Thanos Laitsas on guitar, Kostas Mavrogenis on bass, Pantelis Kyramargios on keyboards and Iakovos Sampsakis on drums.
 The current composition of the group emerged after the withdrawals of Iakovos Sampsakis (2015) and Pantelis Kyramargios (2017).